KFC: Sale and global expansion

 On March 31, 2011, Priszm, who was the largest franchisee of KFC restaurants in Canada at the time, went into bankruptcy protection in Ontario and British Columbia.

 By 2015, KFC was struggling, having lost business to other retailers and being surpassed by Chick-fil-A as the leading chicken retailer in the US three years previously.
 The company launched a new initiative with a plan to revamp its packaging, decor and uniforms and expand its menu.
 Additionally, beginning in May 2015, a new series of US advertisements was launched featuring Darrell Hammond as Colonel Sanders.
 In a planned rotation of actors, Norm Macdonald, Jim Gaffigan, George Hamilton and Rob Riggle portrayed Sanders in similar ads through the fall of 2016.
 In January 2018, country music icon Reba McEntire played the first female Colonel Sanders.

 Before leaving as CEO in 2021, Andrea Zahumensky told Ad Age the "brand assets that we're so lucky to have" were the bucket, the three stripes and the full name Kentucky Fried Chicken.
 All of these were being used more by the chain.

 Australia rebranded KFC back to its original name, "Kentucky Fried Chicken" in 2019.

+In June 2026, KFC unveiled a global refresh that included updated visual branding, revised restaurant designs, and new menu offerings across its international operations.